dieuwkehupkes/dieuwkehupkes.github.io/publications.md

 ## In prep

+* Weber, L., Jumelet, J., Bruni, E. and Hupkes, D. Language modelling as a multi-task problem. *Accepted at EACL 2021*.\\

+* Dagan, G., Hupkes, D. and Bruni, E. Co-evolution of language and agents in referential games. *Accepted at EACL 2021*.\\

 * Lakretz, Y., Hupkes, D., Vergallito, A., Marelli, M., Baroni, M. and Dehaene, S. Exploring processing of nested dependencies in neural-network language models and humans.\\
 \[[<font color="brown">preprint</font>](https://arxiv.org/pdf/2006.11098.pdf){:target="blank"}\]